Getting your API key

 - Enrichment refresh: When another system updates title/company/social links, update the contact in Rolodex to match.

-- Populate contact custom fields (after you’ve defined them): Create your custom field definitions first (see Custom Fields below), then write values to contacts in step with your business rules (e.g., “Priority”, “Owner”, “Follow-up date”).
+- Populate contact custom fields: Create your custom field definitions first (see Custom Fields below), then write values to contacts in step with your business rules (e.g., “Priority”, “Owner”, “Follow-up date”).

 DELETE Contacts